 12. Administration.
-The Administrator shall have the power, authority and responsibility for the day-to-day administration of the Plan, the power, authority and responsibility specifically provided in this Plan, and any additional duties and responsibilities approved by the Board.
+The Administrator shall have the power, authority and responsibility for the day-to-day administration of the Plan, the power, authority and responsibilities approved by the Board.
 To the extent permitted under applicable law, the Administrator may delegate its power, authority and responsibilities under the Plan to one or more officers of the Company at any time in its sole discretion.
 The Administrator and, to the extent permitted under applicable law, its delegate, shall have full power and authority to promulgate any rules and regulations which are deemed necessary for the proper administration of the Plan, to interpret the provisions and supervise the administration of the Plan, to correct any defect or supply any omission or reconcile any inconsistency in the terms of the Plan and any enrollment form or other instrument or agreement relating to the Plan, to make factual determinations relevant to Plan entitlements and to take all action in connection with administration of the Plan as deemed necessary or advisable.
 Decisions of the Administrator and, where applicable, its delegate, shall be final and binding upon all Participants.
-The Company shall pay all reasonable expenses incurred in the administration of the Plan.
-Neither the Administrator nor any delegate of the Administrator shall be liable for any action or determination made in good faith with respect to the Plan or any purchase right granted hereunder.
+The Company shall pay all reasonable expenses incurred in the administration of the Plan or any purchase right granted hereunder.

 13. Rules for Certain Jurisdictions.
-Notwithstanding anything in the Plan to the contrary other than Section 11.1, the Administrator may, in its sole discretion: (a) amend or vary the terms of the Plan in order to conform such terms with the requirements of each jurisdiction where an Employer is located; (b) amend or vary the terms of the Plan in each jurisdiction where an Employer is located as it considers necessary or desirable to take into account or to mitigate or reduce the burden of taxation and social security contributions for Participants and/or the Employer; or (c) amend or vary the terms of the Plan in a jurisdiction where the Employer is located as it considers necessary or desirable to meet the goals and objectives of the Plan.
+Notwithstanding anything in the Plan to the contrary other than Section 11.1, the Administrator may, in its sole discretion: (a) amend or vary the terms of the Plan in order to conform such terms with the requirements of each jurisdiction where an Employer is located; (b) amend or vary the terms of the Plan in each jurisdiction where an Employer is located as it considers necessary or desirable to take into account or to mitigate or reduce the burden of taxation and social security contributions for Participants and/or the Employer; or (c) amend or vary the terms of the Plan in a jurisdiction where the Employer is located as it considers necessary or desirable to take into account or to mitigate or reduce the Employer is located as it considers necessary or desirable to meet the goals and objectives of the Plan.
 The Administrator may, where it deems appropriate in its sole discretion, establish one or more sub-plans for these purposes.
 Without limitation to the above, the Abbott Laboratories, Limited Employee Stock Purchase Plan and the Abbott Laboratories Employee Share Ownership Plan shall each constitute a sub-plan to the Plan.
 The Administrator may, in its sole discretion, establish administrative rules and procedures to facilitate the operation of the Plan in such jurisdictions.
 The terms and conditions contained herein which are subject to variation in a jurisdiction shall be reflected in a written attachment to the Plan for each Employer in such jurisdiction, or shall be otherwise documented in such manner as may be prescribed by the Administrator.
 To the extent permitted under applicable law, the Administrator may delegate its authority and responsibilities under this Section 13 to one or more officers of the Company.